Alpha-VLLM/LLaMA2-Accessory/README.md

 Welcome to **LLaMa2-Accessory,** your comprehensive open-source solution for LLM development, built to support a wide variety of models and applications.

-LLaMa2-Accessory provides comprehensive support for LLM pretraining, full-parameter finetuning, parameter-efficient finetuning, multimodality finetuning, and in-context multimodality finetuning.

 ## News
 - **[2023.07.21]** Initial release 📌

 ## Features

-LLaMa2-Accesory comes loaded with a suite of capabilities to cater to diverse needs:

-#### Model Training and Finetuning
-These features provide the foundation for the pretraining and finetuning of your models.
+LLaMA2-Accesory supports the pretrain, full-paratemeter finetune, paramter-efficient finetune, multimodality finetune and in-context multimodality finetune.

+### Dataset Support

 1. **Pretraining Support**: Allows pretraining on the StarCoder dataset and the RefinedWeb dataset, offering a strong basis for subsequent task-specific model adjustments.

 2. **Finetuning Support**: Supports finetuning on a variety of datasets including Alpaca, ShareGPT, UltraLM, and MOSS, enabling customization for diverse applications.

+3. **Multimodality Finetuning**: Offers multimodal finetuning with datasets like COCO, SBU, COYO, Shrika, Laion, VQA, and LLaVa.
+This broadens the capability of models to understand and generate outputs based on various forms of inputs, such as images, text, and audio.

+4. **In-context Multimodality Finetuning**: Employs the MMC4 and Obelisc for in-context multimodality finetuning, bringing an enhanced level of understanding and nuance to models dealing with multimodal data.

+### Efficient Optimization and Scalability

-3. **Parameter-Efficient Finetuning (PEFT) Methods**: Includes a range of PEFT techniques such as Zero-Init Attention, Bias-Norm-Tuning, LoRa.
+1. **Parameter-Efficient Finetuning (PEFT) Methods**: Includes a range of PEFT techniques such as Zero-Init Attention, Bias-Norm-Tuning, LoRa.
 These are designed to optimize the training process, yielding better model performance with more efficient parameter usage.

-4. **Multimodality Finetuning**: Offers multimodal finetuning with datasets like COCO, SBU, COYO, Shrika, Laion, VQA, and LLaVa.
-This broadens the capability of models to understand and generate outputs based on various forms of inputs, such as images, text, and audio.

-5. **In-context Multimodality Finetuning**: Employs the MMC4 and Obelisc for in-context multimodality finetuning, bringing an enhanced level of understanding and nuance to models dealing with multimodal data.

-#### Advanced Optimization and Scalability
-These features provide methods to enhance the efficiency, scalability, and flexibility of the model training process.

-1. **Visual Encoder**: Integrates the state-of-the-art CLIP, Q-former and Imagebind visual encoders.
-This brings cutting-edge image encoding technology to your models, improving their understanding and interpretation of visual data.

 2. **Scalability**: Provides FSDP and Model-parallel support for flexible finetuning that ranges from 7B to 70B.
 This ensures the solution's ability to handle a wide range of model complexities and sizes, accommodating both smaller and larger scale applications.

-3. **Dataset Concatenation**: Enables joint training of langauge, multimodal, and image-text interleaved datasets.
-This increases the diversity and complexity of the training data, leading to models that are better equipped to handle a variety of real-world scenarios.
+###  Pretrained Multimodal Visual-and-Language Models

+1. **CLIP**: A multimodal vision-and-language model developed by OpenAI, leveraging contrastive learning to map images and their textual descriptions into a shared semantic space, enabling versatile downstream applications.

+2. **Q-Former**: A lightweight Transformer architecture that employs a set of learnable query vectors to extract relevant visual features from a frozen image encoder, streamlining the provision of useful visual cues for language model to generate related textual output.

+3. **ImageBind**: A model that learns a joint embedding across six different modalities - images, text, audio, depth, thermal, and IMU data, facilitating emergent applications such as cross-modal retrieval, composing modalities with arithmetic, and cross-modal detection and generation.

 ## Installation